Davidyz/VectorCode/docs/cli.md

   to. _Make sure your model supports Matryoshka Representation Learning (MRL) before using this._ Learn more about MRL [here](https://sbert.net/examples/sentence_transformer/training/matryoshka/README.html#matryoshka-embeddings).
   When set to `null` (or unset), the embeddings won't be truncated;
-- `db_url`: string, the url that points to the Chromadb server.
-VectorCode will start an HTTP server for Chromadb at a randomly picked free port on `localhost` if your configured `http://host:port` is not accessible.
-Default: `http://127.0.0.1:8000`;
-- `db_path`: string, Path to local persistent database.
-If you didn't set up a standalone Chromadb server, this is where the files for your database will be stored.
-  Default: `~/.local/share/vectorcode/chromadb/`;
-- `db_log_path`: string, path to the _directory_ where the built-in chromadb server will write the log to.
-Default: `~/.local/share/vectorcode/`;
 - `chunk_size`: integer, the maximum number of characters per chunk.
 A larger value reduces the number of items in the database, and hence accelerates the search, but at the cost of potentially truncated data and lost information.